aerian-studios/react-workshop/docs/week03.md

    remember it.

 The final thing to address about the above code is why we used `useCallback` for our `increment` function.
-In fact, in this particular case, it is unnecessary, but if we are going to use the function anywhere else in our code (like passing it to another component or to a hook), there are 2 very good reasons to use it:
+If we are going to use a function anywhere else in our code (like passing it to another component or to a hook), there are 2 very good reasons to use it:

 1. In JavaScript, `() =>{} !== () => {}`.
 Because any 2 functions are completely
    unique, if we didn't use `useCallback`, that would mean that every time our